2100 PR.02 External Sales Approval Process

 - Whether the grant funding the resources is still active.
 If so, OSP addresses any Program Income issues with the Requestor prior to approval;

-- That the price is at FMV or higher, pursuant to 2 CFR § 200.313 (Note: OSP will confirm with the ESA Process Owner that the approved price is FMV or higher); and
+- That the external customer rate is at FMV or higher, pursuant to 2 CFR § 200.313 (Note: The ESAP Owner informs OSP whether the approved external customer rate is FMV or higher); and

 - That priority is given to federally-funded uses, pursuant to 2 CFR § 200.313;